morgane-merlin/NorForestGALES/2.CWS_calculation/README.md

 - Parameter files: the ForestGALES general parameters and the species-specific parameter files are fgr_constants_1.txt and species_parameters_1.txt

 ## Scripts & routine
 The scripts work at the tile level.
 The Critical Wind Speed for each forest pixel is calculated in parallel with the find_CWS_Norway.sh which uses find_CWS_for_tile.sh.
-The find_CWS_for_tile.sh relies on the R script FGrou_CWS_SR16.R
+The find_CWS_for_tile.sh relies on the R script FGrou_CWS_SR16.R.
+This R script relies on the translation of the functions from the fgr R package from the R language to C++ for use in the R environment.
+This translation is not available in Github.
+The fgr package is available at the Forest Research website (https://www.forestresearch.gov.uk/tools-and-resources/fthr/forestgales/)

 ## run the function